Tricked-dev/tricked.dev/src/pages/about.md

 I recently switched my entire homelab from fedora to NixOS and have been having too much fun trying to do everything in the nix language and getting everything uniform it all working great though now!

+I try to manage as much as possible via nix files for example kanidm is fully managed by nix config like the secrets etc

+### Most used desktop tools
+in no particular order

+- Konsole
+- VScode
+- KDE
+- Atuin
+- ZSH
+- altdrag
+- Claude Code / Opencode
+- nix-shell

 ### Long terms goals

-- Get drivers license
+- Get drivers license (Currently doing weekly lessons)
-- Move to Amsterdam
+- Move to Amsterdam (fuck you housing rules)
-- Get rich
+- Get rich (fuck you trump)
-- Own ram
+- Own ram (fuck you nvidia)

 ---